 Can I buy a medical ID with my FSA or HSA card?
 Yes!
 Lauren’s Hope Medical ID Jewelry is pleased to accept FSA and HSA debit cards for your convenience.
-Have an FSA or HSA account without an associated debit card?
+Buying medical ID jewelry with an FSA or HSA account without an associated debit card?
 No problem.
-When you order your medical ID with Lauren’s Hope, we will enclose
+When you order your medical ID with Lauren’s

 Halloween is definitely one of my favorite nights of the year.
 I love seeing all the youngsters out and about in my neighborhood wearing their spooky, cute, and funny costumes.
 Trick or treating, however, has a whole different meaning for those of us with food allergies or dietary restrictions.
 Candy can be laden with pesky

 If your child has been diagnosed with a food allergy, you know all too well that thing can change in a matter of moments – and if you’ve ever seen your child experience an anaphylactic reaction, you know that epinephrine is absolutely crucial in determining the outcome.
 But what about children who haven’t been diagnosed

 If you have had gastric bypass surgery, it is important to wear a gastric bypass medical ID to alert EMTs or first responders to your surgery.

 Control Type 2 Diabetes and live well managing it.
 There are many things you can do to improve your wellbeing with Diabetes Type 2 – read our tips here!